ajportier/airquality/README.md

-# airquality
+# AirQuality
 Air quality sensor network sim

 ## About
 AirQuality is a service for collecting air quality readings from sensors attached to single-board computers, such as the Raspberry Pi.
 Readings are collected using a RESTful interface, then displayed in real-time using graphs.
 Sensors can be grouped into regions to create graphs averaging the results of all sensors in the region, instead of displaying individual sensor readings.

-Final Project for Internet of Things class at Villanova University Made with Flask, jQuery, CanvasJS and Bootstrap, using MongoDB as a database backend.
+Final Project for Internet of Things class at Villanova University.

+Made with Flask, jQuery, CanvasJS and Bootstrap, using MongoDB as a database backend.

 RaspberryPi sender component written in C using WiringPi, libcurl and libconfig.
 Assumes use of MQ-2 Gas Sensor connected through a ADC0832 analog-to-digital converter.

 ## Installation